The Two RV Gypsies: Full-Time RVers and

 warning sign about the excursion

-The journey on the Glacier Adventure started at the Columbia Icefield Glacier Discovery Centre where the two RV Gypsies boarded a shuttle and traveled towards the Athabasca Glacier.
+Below: The journey on the Glacier Adventure started at the Columbia Icefield Glacier Discovery Centre where the two RV Gypsies boarded a shuttle and traveled towards the Athabasca Glacier.
 As the glaciated terrain became more rugged, everyone transferred to the snowcoach.
-Karen took photos out the side window of the snowcoach.
+Karen Duquette took photos out the side window of the snowcoach.

 snowcoach